 If we think that a complaint is capable of resolution by mediation we can suggest to you and the lawyer you are complaining about that you enter in to a process of mediation.
-This can happen before and during an investigation.
+This can happen before and after an investigator has been appointed.
 If both parties agree to enter into a mediation we will facilitate the mediation to the extent we consider it appropriate.
 A mediation could be by telephone between the parties or it could be face to face.
 It might be conducted by an employee of the Board or we might ask an independent mediator to help facilitate.